mhart/ai-to-the-world-mcp-workshop/README.md

 Integrate with external APIs to give AI assistants access to powerful services beyond their training data.

 ### Step 4: Deploying and Using with Cloudflare AI Playground
 Make your tools accessible anywhere by deploying to the cloud and connecting to real AI assistants.
+We'll use the Cloudflare AI Playground for testing, with an optional section on Claude Desktop integration.

 ### Step 5: Adding Persistence with Cloudflare KV
 Enable stateful applications by adding memory to your AI tools, allowing assistants to remember information between sessions.
 Cloudflare KV is a global, low-latency key-value data store that gives your MCP tools the ability to save and retrieve information persistently.